 What are the symptoms of frozen shoulder?

 The diagnosis of frozen shoulder is usually made on the basis of your medical history and physical examination.
 One key finding that helps differentiate a frozen shoulder from a rotator cuff tear is how the shoulder moves.
 With frozen shoulder, the shoulder motion is the same whether the patient or the doctor tries to move the arm.
-With a rotator cuff tear, the patient cannot move the arm.
-But when someone else lifts the arm it can be moved in a nearly normal range of motion.
+With a rotator cuff tear, the patient may have difficulty moving the arm.
+But when someone else lifts the arm it can be moved through a normal range of motion.